By Dady Chery

 Things haven’t cooled down in Haiti.
 Quite the contrary.
 They’re just starting to simmer.

 This particular meeting of the Haitian Members of Parliament (MPs) was extremely contentious.
 Outside, a small group of protestors urged the legislators to vote “no.” At least 20 legislators walked out, declaring the law to be unconstitutional and hoping to break the quorum.
 Others stayed and voted against the law at the start of the meeting, hoping to stall the proceedings.
-One Senator proposed an amendment that would allow a senatorial commission to oversee the CIRH.
+One senator proposed an amendment that would allow a senatorial commission to oversee the IHRC.
 All their efforts failed.
 It was a done deal from the start.
 Forty-three MPs voted “yes,” 6 voted “no,” and 8 abstained.

 How did this come to pass?